Martin Rowley

-Martin Rowley was a professional golf caddie in the late 1980s and has been both secretary and chairman of the European Tour Caddies Association.
-He is now retired and lives a quiet life in rural Worcester with the aid of a mobility scooter.
+Martin Rowley is a former professional golf caddie.
+He was both secretary and chairman of the European Tour Caddies Association.

-A former Scholar of the world famous Repton school, he rubbed helmets with the likes of Aidrian Newey and Christian Horner, he has a passion for all sports and the values they bring to the people participating and the communities they live in.
+Biography

-Rowley was a regular feature on the PGA European Tour and was at Ian Woosnam's side during his successful captaincy at the 2006 Ryder Cup.
+Rowley attended Repton school.
+He was a regular feature on the PGA European Tour and was at Ian Woosnam's side during his successful captaincy at the 2006 Ryder Cup.

-He has also worked with the following Ryder Cup players: Eamonn Darcy, Ken Brown, Darren Clarke and Miguel Ángel Jiménez.
-He currently caddies for Ian Garbutt and is behind golfnavigation.co.uk.
+Rowley worked with Ryder Cup players Eamonn Darcy, Ken Brown, Darren Clarke and Miguel Ángel Jiménez.
+He caddied for Ian Garbutt and was behind the website golfnavigation.co.uk.

-He now prefers regaling his audience with his extensive knowledge of public school affairs and golf adventures over a pint or ten in the various hostelries in Worcester.